MihlaliMgwebi/Flight-Tracker-App/README.md

 ## 3. String based indexing

 MDN(https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_Accessors) and AirBNB(https://github.com/airbnb/javascript#objects) say that string-based indexing is more flexible and more reliable when properties are added or changed.

+## 4. Using rjxs operators

+I set up a stream using the fromEvent function from the rxjs library.
+The fromEvent stream is set up to listen for input events on a specific HTML input element, obtained using the getTimeHTMLInputElement() function.
+The map operator is then applied to the stream to transform the events emitted by the fromEvent observable.
+The map takes the Event object emitted by the fromEvent observable, casts it to an HTMLInputElement, and retrieves the current value of the input element using the .value property.
+This stream can be subscribed to in order to receive and use the input value in an API call or other operations.

 ### Learning